ajchili/sync/README.md

 	* The latest development version can be obtained through the repository itself
 4. Run sync
 	* Server setup
-		* It is recommended to specify the amount of ram that the application can use _(it is recommended to use a minimum of 2 Gigabytes of ram and a multi-core cpu)_
+		* It is recommended to specify the amount of ram that the application can use _(it is recommended to use a minimum of 2 Gigabytes of ram, a multi-core cpu, _and a beefy internet connection. **The beefy internet connection is only required when using offline media.**_)_
-		1. Port forward if you will be using sync past a local network, sync uses port `8000`
+		1. Port forward if you will be using sync past a local network, sync uses ports `8000` and `8080`
 			* If need be, add sync to your firewall
+			* **Please note, you DO NOT need to port forward port `8080` if you intend to use online media.
+However, if you intend on sharing media from your device, this port must be forwarded.**
 		2. Obtain your IP Address
 			* ~~This can be done by typing `what's my ip` into google~~
 			* As of version [0.2.1](https://github.com/ajchili/sync/releases/tag/0.2.1), the IP Address of the server will be displayed in the title of the server window
+		3. Obtain your media
+			* Online media
-		3. Obtain the url of your media, the media must be accessible by a browser
+				1. Obtain the url of the media you would like to play
+				2. Put link _(including `http://` or `https://`)_ into the url field
+			* Offline media
+				1. Select and copy our media file
+				2. Navigate to `/tomcat/webapp/media/`
+				3. Paste media in folder
+				4. Put link _(formatting it to be `media/FILENAME.EXTENSION`)_ into the url field
 		4. Load your media into sync and share your IP Address
 		5. Enjoy!
 	* Client setup